Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Results

-where $\cE$ is a quantum operation acting on the input state which mathematically corresponds to a completely positive trace-preserving (CPTP) map.
-We treat the positive-operator valued measure (POVM) element $\Pi_k$ as a projector $\Pi_k = \ket{k}\bra{k}\tens\Id_{d/K}$ which determines whether the output is classified into class $k$.
+We treat the positive-operator valued measure (POVM) element $\Pi_{k}$ as a projector $\Pi_{k} = \ket{k}\bra{k}\tens\Id_{d/K}$ which determines whether the output is classified into class $k$.
 This can be done without loss of generality by Naimark's dilation since $\cE$ is kept arbitrary and potentially involves ancillary qubits and a general POVM element can be expressed as a projector on the larger Hilbert space.
 The final prediction is given by the most likely class

-In the context of quantum machine learning, the input state $\sigma$ can be an encoding of classical data by means of, for example, amplitude encoding or otherwise \cite{larose2020robust, zhao2018smooth}, or inherently quantum input data, while $\cE$ can be realized, for example, by a trained parametrized quantum circuit potentially involving ancillary registers \cite{benedetti2019parameterized}.
-However, it is worth noting that the above-defined notion of quantum classifier more generally describes the procedure of a broader class of quantum algorithms whose output is obtained by repeated sampling of measurement outcomes.
+{Throughout this paper, we refer to $\cA$ as the \emph{classifier} and to $\y$ as the \emph{score function}.} In the context of quantum machine learning, the input state $\sigma$ can be an encoding of classical data by means of, for example, amplitude encoding or otherwise \cite{larose2020robust, zhao2018smooth}, or inherently quantum input data, while $\cE$ can be realized, for example, by a trained parametrized quantum circuit potentially involving ancillary registers \cite{benedetti2019parameterized}.
+However, it is worth noting that the above-defined notion of quantum classifier more generally describes the procedure of a broader class of quantum algorithms whose output is obtained by repeated sampling of measurement outcomes.\\